 Endura® Clover® MRAM PVD

-The Applied Endura Clover MRAM PVD system is the first production-worthy, integrated platform for high-volume manufacturing (HVM) of magnetic random-access memory (MRAM) devices.
+The Applied Endura Clover MRAM PVD system is the first production-worthy, Integrated Materials Solution™ for high-volume manufacturing (HVM) of magnetic random-access memory (MRAM) devices.
 Flash memory is facing scaling limits related to its charge-based operation; MRAM shows the most promise as a replacement as its resistance-based operation is more scalable while offering the key characteristics of memory semiconductors: nonvolatility, random access, and strong endurance.

 Comprising up to seven deposition chambers configured with pre-clean, anneal, and cooling chambers as well as on-board metrology, the Clover system accommodates production of the entire MRAM stack, which can consist of more than 30 layers—most of which are just a few Angstroms thick—without a break in vacuum.
 The vacuum environment preserves the quality of the films (which inevitably degrade to some degree if removed from a system during processing), creating high-quality interfaces between layers, reducing the risk of defects, and enhancing the accuracy of the metrology that verifies deposition thickness precision and uniformity—essential for ultimate device performance.